arm61/pylj/docs/source/byof.rst

 A purely repulsive potential such as this one has no energy minimum for the viewers to size the particles by, so a viewer of such a simulation takes an explicit :code:`diameter=`, in Angstrom.

+If the formula stops being physical below some separation, as the Buckingham potential's does inside its short-range barrier, set :code:`min_separation` to that separation: a simulation then treats any pair closer than it as forbidden, and the formula itself is left as it is.

 The constructor is yours to define.
 Keyword-only parameters named after the physical quantities, as above, mean a swapped pair of numbers is an error rather than a silently wrong model.

 A mixture is more species and more entries in :code:`pair_potentials`: one for each species with itself and one for each pair of different species, in either order.